tomato42/dracut-dm-integrity/README.md

 Caution: I've noticed that in some VMs all virtual disks are the same, thus the partuuids are the same!
 Use of raw device names instead should be safe then (i.e. `/dev/sda1`).

+Note: Dracut will continue running until root is mounted and all the devices specified on kernel command line have been processed, so the trigger may not run if the root fs isn't backed by the integrity device.
+You can force it by specifying the UUID of the MD RAID, like so:
+`rd.md.uuid=f00faa00:00000000:c0ffee00:00000000`